samruddhi3012/Public-Health-Data-Analysis/README.md

 * We created _**pivot tables**_ and _**pivot charts**_ to solve the problem statement.
 * Finally, we created an interactive _**dashboard**_ to more effectively represent the analysis.

-## 💡Results
+## 💡Key Results
-The following key results were obtained after performing data analysis on the dataset:
+The following results were obtained after performing data analysis on the dataset:
 1. _**Doctors Treating Specific Conditions**_:
 A significant proportion of doctors, 16.92%, specialize in treating arthritis, while a nearly equal percentage, 16.91%, focus on managing diabetes.